 Investment in our youth

-As co-chair of the National Guard Youth Challenge Program Caucus, I have continuously advocated for additional funding and language expressing the importance of the Youth Challenge Program such as the Grizzly Youth Academy at Camp Roberts while continuing to require a report to ensure effective oversight and accountability of the program.
+As co-chair of the National Guard Youth Challenge Program Caucus, I have continuously advocated for additional funding and language expressing the importance of the Youth Challenge Program such as the Grizzly Youth Academy at Camp San Luis Obispo while continuing to require a report to ensure effective oversight and accountability of the program.
 The Grizzly Youth Academy is one of the most effective youth development programs for high school-age students on the Central Coast that have dropped out or are at-risk of dropping out of school.
-In addition, I have secured additional funding for the STARBASE program, a STEM education program run by DOD.
+In addition, I am the co-chair of the STARBASE Caucus and have secured additional funding for the STARBASE program, a STEM education program run by the Department of Defense (DoD).
 VSFB hosts a STARBASE program, providing educational opportunities for students in the local area.

 Female Body Armor